jonathanneo/weather-etl-aws/README.md

 1. In the AWS Console, search for "Lambda".
 2. Choose the region closest to you on the top-right e.g. Sydney (ap-southeast-2)
 3. Select "Create function"
-4. Configure database.
+4. Configure the lambda function.
 Note: Unless specified, leave the settings to default.
     1. Provide function name
     2. Runtime: Python 3.9
     3. Select "Create function"